bodhi91/ChipletPartition/README.md

 An example of an SoC netlist is the [Mempool testcase](https://github.com/bodhi91/ChipletPart/blob/main/MempoolGroupFromMempoolPaper.png) referred to as [35] from our submission.

 ## DISCLAIMER ##
-This repository exists for the sole purpose of a double blinded ISPD publication review.
+This repository exists for the sole purpose of a double-blinded ISPD publication review.

 ### Review Directions ###
 1. The source codes to ChipletPart are in the directory ```src```